How to Answer "Tell Me About Yourself" [in 2021]

 So, if you want to make sure you’re definitely ready for the interview, check out our complete list of 35+ common interview questions and answers to help you prepare even more.

 Looking for more job-search advice?
-Check out our blog more industry-leading career articles!
+Check out our blog for more industry-leading career articles!